TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * Check if this issue/feature is already fixed/implemented in the repository
 * If you are an android/java developer you are always welcome to fix/implement an issue/a feature yourself

+## Bugfixing
+* If you want to help NewPipe getting bug free, you can send me a mail to tnp@newpipe.schabi.org to let me know that you intent to help, and than register at our [sentry](https://support.schabi.org) setup.

 ## Translation

 * NewPipe can be translated on [weblate](https://hosted.weblate.org/projects/newpipe/strings/)